About Our Friends

 COPPER

 Copper, or "Spirit Dog," a husky/golden retriever mix, joined Patricia Jepsen in Summer 2003.
 He arrived from Best Friends Animal Sanctuary in Kanab, Utah, where he had recovered from a serious illness.
 Having formerly lived on the Navajo reservation, he has a keen awareness of the indigenous way of life and connection to the land.
-He is the author of the booklet Listen to the Land, which can be purchased from Patricia Jepsen.
+He is the author of the booklet Listen to the Land with Patricia Jepsen.
+Copper made his transition over the Rainbow Bridge in June 2008.

 DELPHI (pronounced "Del-pheee")

-Patricia Jepsen writes: "Delphi is my golden retriever partner, an ex-show dog who knew her purpose and took me with her along the journey of love and selfless service.
+In Patricia Jepsen's words: "Delphi is my golden retriever partner, an ex-show dog who knew her purpose and took me with her along the journey of love and selfless service.
 She is an angel.
 In another dimension Delphi’s real name is the Awakening Angel.

 "Delphi is the author of Six Lessons with Delphi: How to Live Happily wth All Life and she co-authored with me Delphi: What Being on Earth is All About.
 Delphi has been the inspiration for The Sanctuary School, an on-line heart-based educational program.
 She encouraged me to open my heart to my ability to communicate with all life, and she urged me to join her in teaching others animal communication and the Circle of Life consciousness.
 Delphi has appeared to others in their meditations, giving guidance and love.
 She has shared her teachings in prisons, juvenile detention facilities, schools and international projects such as the MPH Group in Israel (see You and Me at www.mph-group.com) and works closely with www.projectrestore.us.
-She is also the inspiration behind the Delphi Kids Club.
+She was also the inspiration behind the Delphi Kids Club, an earth partnership club for children and their families in Tucson, Arizona (2002-07).

 "Delphi says that our hope is with the children.
 What matters to her is that every child remembers that they can make a difference.
 They are special!"